MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 ---
-title: "Two-Class Boosted Decision Tree | Microsoft Docs"
+title: "ML Studio (classic): Two-Class Boosted Decision Tree - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Two-Class Boosted Decision Tree module to create a machine learning model that is based on the boosted decision trees algorithm. ms.date: 05/06/2019 ms.service: "machine-learning"